mezantrop/minmiconf/README.md

 # Minimum minimorum configure (Minmiconf) script

-## Minmiconf is written for my humble needs to set values in a Makefile
+## Minmiconf is written for my humble needs to set values in Makefiles

 ### Notes